 Do a quick search, and you will find an astronomical number of search results.
 Do not let this overwhelm you!
 Instead, start with some trusted sources such as the Knot and build from there.
 The next time you are at the store, stop by the magazine aisle and look.
 If anything calls to you, grab it!
 You’ll start to see what your style is, whether it’s an outdoor garden wedding, a classic city wedding, or something bohemian and coastal.
 Organization is vital as you design your day.
 A traditional three-ring binder with dividers is a great way to keep your ideas on hand.
 A digital option for organization is creating one or more boards on Pinterest.
 Some board suggestions include dress options, florals, decoration, and bridesmaid outfits.
 For more inspo, check out our blog post on organizing a cohesive style for your wedding day.

 Send out an email to your favorite photographer right off the bat!
 You can not only get pricing and touch base, but feel free to ask them for recommendations based on their style of photography that you love.
 For example, we have plenty of recommendations to offer, from venues, planners and florists, to smaller details like how to choose your getting ready location, and more!
 We recommend jumping on a call or video conference to really get to know each other and make sure you have the right fit.
 Have fun with these meetings; don’t hide your true personalities.
 Instead, let them know what you are envisioning.
 They’ll eventually need to know where your celebration is taking place in order to reserve your date.
 If you’ve always envisioned working with one particular photographer, don’t be afraid to let them know the dates you’re interested in; you can always pick your wedding date based on their availability.
 There are so many incredible photographers out there to choose from, so ask them lots of questions if you’re on the fence!
+If you’re interested in more advice on how to choose your wedding photographer, be sure to check out our tips!

 Once you are engaged, you have many important decisions to make including where you are getting married.
 If you are not getting married where you live, make sure you check the licensing requirements.
 Some cities give you your marriage license the day of your ceremony.
 In other countries, language and officiant requirements may be imposed!